Scheduled Maintenance: CPF digital services will not be available on 26 Mar 2023, from 12am to 8am.

 What happens if there are not enough savings in my Ordinary Account for payment of tuition fees?

 You will be informed in writing if there are not enough savings in your Ordinary Account for the payment of the tuition fees.
-You will need to make alternative arrangement to pay the tuition fees in cash, or consider other financing options such as the Tuition Fee Loan or use of the student's Post-Secondary Education Account (PSEA) savings.
+You will need to make alternative arrangement to pay the tuition fees in cash, or consider other financing options such as the MOE Tuition Fee Loan (TFL) or use of the student's Post-Secondary Education Account (PSEA) savings.

-The TFL is available to all full-time students of the polytechnics and universities and covers up to 75% and 90% of the tuition fees payable respectively.
+The MOE TFL is available to all full-time students of the polytechnics and universities and covers up to 75% and 90% of the tuition fees payable respectively.
 It is also interest-free during the course of study, unlike the CPF loan where interest starts to accrue from the time of withdrawal.